-The Lily Calvert Foundation was established to honour the life of Lily Sujata Calvert, who passed away aged 10 and a half months of an incurable brain condition known as Miller Dieker Syndrome.
+The Lily Calvert Foundation was established in memory of our baby Lily Sujata Calvert, who died just 10 and a half months old, of an incurable brain condition known as Miller Dieker Syndrome.
+Click here for more information about Lily’s diagnosis and life.

-During her time on earth, Lily and her family received considerable support from paediatric palliative care providers.
-The aim of the foundation is to raise awareness around the importance of paediatric palliative care, and to support those who provide care in this area.
+During her time on earth, Lily and her family received support from paediatric palliative care providers including access to music therapy which brought a unique joy to Lily and her family.
+The aim of LCF is to raise awareness around the importance of paediatric palliative care, and to support those who provide care in this area including through music therapy.

-- LCF runs on a grant basis.
+- LCF runs on a grant basis and runs its own programs.
 We raise money and using specific criteria determine which organisation and resources will be allocated with the fundamental aim to support children with terminal illnesses.

 - We aim to grant funds raised locally to local institutions or organisations working in the space where practicable.